spacedriveapp/spacedrive/core/p2p2/docs/index.md

 ### Identity keypair

 Unpon installing Spacedrive your application with generate a public and private key paired which is called the identity keypair.
-These certificates facilitate secure communication and identify the client to other nodes.
+These certificates facilitate secure communication and identify the client to other peers.

 ### Peer ID's